bagaking/esbuild-copy/README.md

 }
 ```

-This package uses `fs.cpSync`, which is why Node.js 16.7 or newer is required.
+This package uses `fs.cpSync`, and its current esbuild test dependency requires
+Node.js 18 or newer.

 ## Behavior Notes / Boundaries